FlafyDev/combined-manager/README.md

     initialInputs = {}; # Optional

-    # These set defaults that can be overridden per config.
-    defaultSystem = "x86_64-linux"; # Must be specifieed either here or once per config. useHomeManager = true; # Defaults to true.
+    useHomeManager = true; # This sets a default that can be overridden per config.
+Defaults to true.

     # These are merged with the attributes specified per config.
 They are all optional.
     globalSpecialArgs = {};